-Width – How wide is the mix?
+Compare the width of both mixes.
+How wide is each mix?
 Are the drums panned hard left and hard right, or does the kit sound narrow?
 Does each instrument have a specific spot in the stereo spectrum, or are they panned to many of the same places?
 Does the mix have a lot of stereo effects spreading the instruments all over?
-Is the kick, snare and bass steady in the center, or is there some creativity used in panning?
+Are the kick, snare, and bass steady in the center, or is there some creativity used in panning?

-Depth – How wet is the overall mix?
+How wet is the overall mix?
 Are the drums in your face, or are they pushed back with reverb?
-Did the mixing engineer use reverb on the vocal, delay, or a combination of the two?
+Did the mixing engineer of the reference mix use reverb on the vocal, delay, or a combination of the two?
 Does the song sound like a band recording in the same room, or is it full of artificial synths with separate reverbs and delays?
 How is modulation used?

 Recreating the Master EQ

 One of the hardest things to recreate from a reference mix is the overall EQ.
 For example, say your reference sounds punchy in the low-end and clean and clear in the high end, but your mix sounds muddy and flat.

 The proper way to fix your mix is to go back to each instrument and see where the problem lies.
 Find out where the muddiness is, cut out the boxiness and troubleshoot by using your reference mix as a guide.